 It’s not just an ecological issue, it is a socioeconomic issue as well.
-Travel-savvy folk want to avoid touristy spots… but is it not the touristy spots which give life to the locals?
+Travel-savvy folks want to avoid touristy spots… but is it not the touristy spots that give life to the locals?
 So what is it that you are looking for when you seek ‘sustainable tourism?’

 YE: Speaking of “the touristy spots” – what are your thoughts on the problem of overtourism?